Johannett321/some-simplify/readme.md

-# Spring Angular Starter Template
+# React Spring Starter Template

 ## About
 This is a template for the Spring & Angular stack.
 Here is the complete list